InvitedToHell/LeagueVoice/README.md

 ##  Thanks to:
 [MilesJuddPorte](https://github.com/MilesJuddPorter/leagueSpeak) for the base code

-[RvNx Mango](https://www.youtube.com/channel/UCl9h2O2Gfbj-njltH8gQsog) for the idea idea of the translation
+[RvNx Mango](https://www.youtube.com/channel/UCl9h2O2Gfbj-njltH8gQsog) for the idea of the translation